The Queen's Reading Room: History

 The project dates back to January 2021, when Camilla (then Duchess of Cornwall) started an Instagram book‑club during the COVID‑19 lockdown.
-Initially, the Instagram account featured a small number of book recommendations.
+Initially, the Instagram account featured a small number of book recommendations and it later developed into a community with over 155,000 followers.
 In February 2023, the initiative was formally launched as a registered charity under the name The Queen's Reading Room.
 At the charitable launch reception in March 2023, Camilla stated that the Reading Room would "close the gap between readers and writers" by offering free, accessible literary content year-round via social media and online platforms.

 At that same reception, she also announced their plan to hold a first literary festival.
 The inaugural Queen's Reading Room Festival took place on 11 June 2023 at Hampton Court Palace, in partnership with Historic Royal Palaces.
-The festival lineup included high‑profile figures such as Dame Judi Dench, Ken Follett, David Olusoga, Kamila Shamsie, and Gyles Brandreth.
+The festival lineup included high‑profile figures such as Judi Dench, Ken Follett, David Olusoga, Kamila Shamsie, and Gyles Brandreth.
 For the first festival, 2,500 free tickets were allocated to NHS staff, charity workers, and members of the Armed Forces.
 The festival is meant to be annual; by September 2025 the charity was holding its third edition, this time at Chatsworth House.
 In the 2025 Chatsworth edition, the Queen participated in a discussion on reading and mental health, viewed a performance of a Jane Austen adaptation (commemorating Austen's 250th birth anniversary), and donated books to service users of the Elm Foundation.